George Albert Kerr: As energy and resources minister

+Three shuffles in a year

-On July 23, 1971, he was named Minister of the Environment, the first such Cabinet minister in Canada.
+On July 23, 1971, he was named Minister of the Environment, the second such Cabinet minister in Canada.
+(Note: George Kerr was preceded on June 11, 1971, by Jack Davis, the first federal Minister of the Environment.)

-Following the 1971 election, Kerr was named as Minister of Colleges and Universities.
-On September 28 of the same year, he was again transferred to become Provincial Secretary for Justice.
-This post was a "super-ministry", overseeing the offices of the Attorney-General, the Solicitor-General, the Minister of Correctional Services and the Minister of Consumer and Corporate Affairs.
+Following the 1971 election, Kerr was named as Minister of Colleges and Universities in October 1971, a portfolio Premier Davis held prior his assumption of the party leadership.

+On September 28, 1972 he was again transferred to become Provincial Secretary for Justice.
+This post was a "super-ministry", overseeing the offices of the Attorney-General, the Solicitor General, the Minister of Correctional Services and the Minister of Consumer and Corporate Affairs.
 While a strong position in theory, the office lacked defined administrative objectives, and ministers who held the position were often marginalized in legislative debates.

-On February 26, 1974, Kerr was relieved of this position and named as Solicitor-General.
-He temporarily resigned from cabinet on February 21, 1975, after allegations that he had solicited and received money from a man involved in a harbour scandal in Hamilton.
-Kerr protested his innocence, but argued that he could not function as the province's Solicitor-General while the matter was unresolved.
-A subsequent investigation found no grounds to warrant charges against Kerr, and he was briefly returned to cabinet before leaving again on July 18.
+In the major cabinet shuffle that took place on February 26, 1974, Kerr was re-assigned as Solicitor General.